 - Advanced store management system

-- Secure payment gateway that makes online payments instantly available
+- A secure payment gateway that makes online payments instantly available

 - Embedded delivery service with proof of delivery option